DAPI: History

-Fluorescence properties

 When bound to double-stranded DNA, DAPI has an absorption maximum at a wavelength of 358 nm (ultraviolet) and its emission maximum is at 461 nm (blue).
 Therefore, for fluorescence microscopy, DAPI is excited with ultraviolet light and is detected through a blue/cyan filter.
 The emission peak is fairly broad.
 DAPI will also bind to RNA, though it is not as strongly fluorescent.
 Its emission shifts to around 500 nm when bound to RNA.

 DAPI's blue emission is convenient for microscopists who wish to use multiple fluorescent stains in a single sample.
 There is some fluorescence overlap between DAPI and green-fluorescent molecules like fluorescein and green fluorescent protein (GFP) but the effect of this is small.
-Use of spectral unmixing can account for this effect if extremely precise image analysis is required.

 Outside of analytical fluorescence light microscopy DAPI is also popular for labeling of cell cultures to detect the DNA of contaminating Mycoplasma or virus.
 The labelled Mycoplasma or virus particles in the growth medium fluoresce once stained by DAPI making them easy to detect.